Pitt-Technical-Communications/Rate-My-Tutor/Q&A.md

 Q: What if my schedule is not consistent week after week, can I guarantee I am getting my money's worth if I have to miss sessions?

 A: Flexible schedules are a common attribute that many tutors advertise, all you have to do is find a tutor that matches what you need as a student.
+Should your plan be finished without your tutor satisfying their promised number of meetings you will be compensated.